 The Food Log now remembers which column you sorted on previously (by clicking on a Food Log header such as "Meal" or "Time") and uses this information to add new food items into the correct places (based on the selected sort column).
-When you enter a new food item into your Food Log, this item is automatically highlighted for your convenience.
+When you enter a new food item into your Food Log from the Search Results window, this food item is automatically highlighted for your convenience.

 Now, you double-click a Tracker Log data item to jump into Edit Mode (rather than jumping there with a single click).
 This allows you to use the keyboard "Ins" and "Del" keys to insert new blank lines or to delete an item.
 The log data entry section has immediate focus when data items exist so you can enter the Log and press "Ins" if you want to add a new entry.
 Since you can sort items in either ascending or descending by clicking the column header for the Date column, the "Ins" key adds a new line according to your current sort direction.

-In certain situations, when an item on a tab was moved to a different folder, it remained displayed on that Tab.
+In certain situations, when an item on the Organizer Tab was moved to a different folder, it remained displayed on that Tab.
 Fixed.

 We added an improved "Predicting Weight Loss" graph to the Home Page Graph.
 This option will only be available if you have entered your weight in the past two weeks.
 To keep the graph as accurate as possible, we highly recommend you enter your weight on a regular basis.... daily being the best situation for accurate forecasting.